Outdoor Water Conservation

 Here are a couple more tips:

-- Excessive watering leaches nutrients out of the soil, encourages diseases and reduces flavor; consider a drip irrigation system.
+- Excessive watering leaches nutrients out of the soil, encourages diseases and reduces flavour; consider a drip irrigation system.

 - When planting water-loving plants such as tomatoes, line the soil with a thick layer of newspaper to maximize water retention.